avaneev/a5hash/README.md

 However, this does not touch the statistics of internal state variables.
 Admittedly, they cannot be used directly as high-quality uniformly random values.
-But in the context of the "blinding multiplication" claim, the following code is sufficient evidence of absence of bias in the hash function's state:
+But in the context of the "blinding multiplication" claim below, the following code is sufficient evidence of absence of bias in the hash function's state: